cmc-corpora/cmc-corpora.github.io/content/home/01_intro.md

             <h1>CKCMC</h1>
 </div>
 <div class="col-12 col-lg-8 section-heading">
-The CLARIN K(nowledge)-Centre for CMC (CKCMC) is dedicated to questions about representation, standardisation and distribution of CMC Corpora.
+The CLARIN K(nowledge)-Centre for Computer-Mediated Communication and Social Media Corpora (CKCMC) is dedicated to questions about representation, standardisation and distribution of CMC Corpora.

 [More about the CKCMC]({{< relref "/ckcmc_landing" >}})
 </div>